-3 "Local watershed management plan" means a document prepared by a local watershed group that sets forth a strategy to achieve an ecologically stable watershed, and that does all of the following: (1) Defines the geographical boundaries of the watershed; (2) Describes the natural resource conditions within the watershed; (3) Describes measurable characteristics for water quality improvements; (4) Describes methods for achieving and sustaining water quality improvements; (5) Identifies any person, organization, or public agency that is responsible for implementing the methods described in paragraph (4); (6) Provides milestones for implementing the methods described in paragraph (4).
+3 "Local watershed management plan" means a document prepared by a local watershed group that sets forth a strategy to achieve an ecologically stable watershed, and that does all of the following: (1) Defines the geographical boundaries of the watershed; (2) Describes the natural resource conditions within the watershed; (3) Describes measurable characteristics for water quality improvements; (4) Describes methods for achieving and sustaining water quality improvements; (5) Identifies any person, organization, or public agency that is responsible for implementing the methods described in paragraph (4); (6) Provides milestones for implementing the methods described in paragraph (4); (7) Describes a monitoring program designed to measure the effectiveness of the methods described in paragraph (4).

-Clerk of the Board
+PAMELA A. MILLER Clerk of the Board RECEIVED